Pop Culture Madness!

 Carolyn Davidson, the creator of the NIKE Swoosh symbol, was paid only $35 for the design.

 Metallica owns the rights to the 1971 anti-war film Johnny Got His Gun.
-It was cheaper than paying royalties every time the music video for their song One (which uses clips from the film) played.
+It was cheaper than paying royalties every time the music video played for their song One (which uses clips from the film).

 The US left a memorial on the Moon for every astronaut who died in the pursuit of space exploration, including Russian Cosmonauts when Apollo 15 landed.

-The heavy metal "sign of the horns" hand gesture is credited to the 60's band Coven, who is best known for the hit One Tin Soldier from the movie Billy Jack.
+The heavy metal “sign of the horns” hand gesture is credited to the 60’s band Coven, best known for the hit One Tin Soldier from the movie Billy Jack.

 The 2038 Problem: a computer science problem theorized to be worse than Y2K.
 2038 day will occur on January 19th at 3:14:07 UTC, when the number of seconds since the clock started (January 1st 1971), passes the maximum integer in 32 bits (2^31). #thenextbigfear